 Sometimes we spinners need to just let it go.
 Unless we’re completely spontaneous spinners, we make a lot of choices before or while we’re spinning, and usually it’s easy to see a direct line between our decisions and their effects on the yarn.
 I have celebrated the fact that spinning gives me total control over my materials.
 However, all that control flies out the window once I place some yarn or fiber in a dyepot.

 Food coloring for “serious” dyeing?
 Yes.
 “Serious” reference books—including my favorites Gail Callahan’s Hand Dyeing Yarn and Fleece and Felicia Lo’s Dyeing to Spin & Knit—discuss these dyes.
-Various websites also provide great instructions and ideas for dyeing yarn with sugar-free Kool-Aid mix, Easter egg colors, and paste food colorings.
-(See resource list below.)
-If you want added incentive, feast your eyes upon Susanna Tobias’s commercial-yarn dyed with leftover Easter egg colors (instructions below).
+Various websites also provide great instructions and ideas for dyeing yarn with sugar-free Kool-Aid mix, Easter egg colors, and food-coloring pastes or gels.
+If you want added incentive, feast your eyes upon Susanna Tobias’s commercial yarn dyed with leftover Easter egg colors (instructions below).